|Oracle® Database Utilities

-DBMS_METADATA package provides a centralized facility for the extraction, manipulation, and re-creation of dictionary metadata.
+DBMS_METADATA package provides a centralized facility for the extraction, manipulation, and resubmission of dictionary metadata.

 DBMS_METADATA PL/SQL packages can be used independently of the Data Pump clients.

-Note:Data Pump does not load tables with disabled unique indexes.
-To load data into the table, the indexes must be either dropped or reenabled.
+Note:Data Pump will not load tables with disabled unique indexes.
+If the data needs to be loaded into the table, the indexes must be either dropped or reenabled.